wboodon/void-battle/README.md

  # Void Battle
  A 2 player PvP game built in MakeCode Arcade and inspired by Void Stranger!

- Turn-based tile movement and manipulation.
+ Tile-based movement and manipulation.
 Push your opponent into the void, crush them under a boulder, or trap them and force them to jump!

- ## To Do
+## Planned for v0.3
+- pick from 4 characters
+    - character selection screen
- - More animations
+    - animations for all 4
- - Develop the art style a bit
+    - maybe a 5th character?
- - Tiles with unique properties
+- improved mechanics
+    - stamina system
- - Randomized layout
+    - prevent spamming
- - Larger maps with a moving camera
+- more maps
+- improved visuals
+    - new color palette
+    - more animations
+- improved audio
+    - more sfx
+- don't end the game after each battle
+- menus
+    - start screen
+    - character select
+    - map select
- - Enemies
+    - results
- - Picking from multiple maps

 > Open this page at [https://wboodon.github.io/void-battle/](https://wboodon.github.io/void-battle/)